The children’s picture book, Millions of Cats, by Wanda Gág, is still one of my all-time favorite books.

 Being such a fan, imagine how thrilled I was to discover, through a random conversation with a person I met in Minneapolis, that there was a museum in Minnesota devoted to the creator of Millions of Cats.
 That night, I looked up the info online and the next day I was able to visit the Wanda Gág House by special appointment.

-The museum is in New Ulm, Minnesota, and is the restored home where Wanda, her six younger siblings, and her parents lived.
+The museum is in New Ulm, Minnesota, and is the restored home where the author (1893-1946), her six younger siblings, and her parents lived.
 All the members of the Gág family were artistic.
-The house, itself, which was built by Wanda’s father, is a work of art.
+The house, itself, which was built by Wanda Gág’s father, is a work of art.
 Inside this home, the arts of drawing, painting, photography, singing, and writing flourished.
 Throughout the museum echoes of the art of this remarkable Bohemian family remain.
-You can see the beautiful hand stenciling painted by Wanda’s father and pieces of art by Wanda and her siblings.
+You can see the beautiful hand stenciling painted by Wanda’s father and pieces of art by Wanda Gág and her siblings.

-Sadly, Wanda’s father died of tuberculosis when she was 15.
+Sadly, Wanda Gág’s father died of tuberculosis when she was 15.
 Before he died he told her, “What Papa couldn’t do, Wanda will have to finish.”
-His words seemed to fuel Wanda’s desire to fulfill his dream – and her own.
-After years of determined hard work and education, Wanda became very successful, writing and illustrating various books and articles.
+His words seemed to fuel Wanda Gág’s desire to fulfill his dream – and her own.
+After years of determined hard work and education, she became very successful, writing and illustrating various books and articles.

-The Wanda Ga’g House is the fourth stop on Minnesota Trail Part Two!
+The Wanda Ga’g House is the fourth stop on Minnesota Author Adventures Trail Part Two.

 Rebecca Blake Beech